 Herbal Hair Rinse Recipe

-- In a quart-size glass jar add all of the dried herbs.
-Cap the jar and shake to mix, or stir with a spoon.
+- Cap the jar and shake to mix, or stir with a spoon.

-- After the herbs have infused into the vinegar for 2-4 weeks, then strain them out with a cheesecloth or a very clean old t-shirt fabric.
+- After 2-4 weeks, then strain the herbs out with a cheesecloth or a very clean old t-shirt fabric.
 You can also strain it with a fine mesh sieve, then line your sieve with a coffee filter and run it through again.